 The University takes sexual harassment very seriously, and there are many resources on campus to address this problem.
 This page focuses on providing information and resources for students.
-For a more detailed discussion of these policies, you can refer to the link on sexual harrassment on the web site for the Office of Institutional Diversity.
+For a more detailed discussion of these policies, you can refer to the Title IX website.

-Title IX of the Education Amendments of 1972 protects students from unlawful sexual harassment in all school programs and activities.
-The Office of Civil Rights is the federal agency that ensures that academic institutions comply with Title IX.
+Federal law (Title IX of the Education Amendments of 1972) protects students from unlawful sexual and gender-based harassment in all school programs and activities.
+Brown's Title IX Policy defines sexual and gender-based harassment as follows:

 Anyone can be a victim of sexual harassment regardless of gender or gender identity.
 The victim does not have to be of the opposite sex of the harasser.
 The victim does not have to be the person directly harassed but could be anyone affected by the offensive conduct.

-The harasser may be a woman or a man.
+The harasser may be a person of any gender identity.
 Sexual harassment may occur between any two members of the Brown community, for example, between faculty and students, faculty and faculty, students and staff, and student and student.
 While sexual harassment often occurs when there is a power differential between the two people, it can also happen between peers or colleagues where there is no power difference.

 It depends.
 In "quid pro quo" cases, a single sexual advance may constitute harassment if it is linked to the granting or denial of employment or educational advancement.
 In contrast, a single incident of offensive sexual conduct or remarks generally does not create a "hostile environment."
 A hostile environment claim usually requires a showing of a pattern of offensive conduct.
 However, a single incident that is severe, could create a hostile environment.